tbm/homepage/pages/debian/kirkwood/openrd/install.md

 (stretch) on the OpenRD platform (OpenRD-Base, OpenRD-Client and OpenRD-Ultimate).

+**Note**: Debian 10 (buster) is out now.
+There are [no installation images for the OpenRD](https://bugs.debian.org/934072).
+However, Debian 10 should work just fine on the OpenRD.  u-boot is no longer available for OpenRD in Debian 10, but you can use the image from Debian 9 (stretch).

 The OpenRD has 512 MB flash memory and SATA, USB and MMC/SD card interfaces.
 The Debian installer doesn't currently support installations to MTD flash, but you can use it to install to a SATA disk, USB stick or